There are many definitions of Building Information Modelling (BIM) and a general misunderstanding that BIM is 3D and complicated.

 The concept of a “digital twin” is not new.
 Consider the aeronautical, automotive, and manufacturing industries.
 Not only has technology and robotics changed production processes but prototyping has revolutionised the way these industries make things.
 Building an asset (project) in the virtual world before we build it in the real world has significant benefits, including: reducing time to market; enabling early testing of construction, performance and safety; unravelling deign complexities before they become a problem; reducing costs and increasing profits; removing geographic boundaries as no physical objects need to be exchanged; and, using the model to “drive” construction, for example driverless earth moving vehicles, 3D printing and off-site fabrication.
 This engenders a “get things right first time” mentality and can significantly improve construction processes and health and safety on site.

-The ultimate objective of BIM level 2 and 3 is to create a digital twin of an asset that will, or does, exist in the real world.
-This virtual representation allows us to minimise costly (money and time) mistakes during construction, plan maintenance, predict change and consider “what-if” scenarios.
-When this digital twin is linked to the real world asset, via real-time sensory feedback systems, it will allow us, through the Internet of Things, to understand how a feature is performing within a complex and changing environment and where the digital model can act as an early warning system to unforeseen changes on.
+The ultimate objective of BIM is to create a digital twin of an asset that will, or does, exist in the real world.
+This virtual representation allows us to minimise costly (money and time) mistakes during construction, plan maintenance, predict change and consider “what-if” scenarios in the future.
+When this digital twin is linked to the real world asset, via real-time sensory feedback systems, it will allow us, through the Internet of Things, to understand how a feature is performing within a complex and changing environment and where the digital model becomes an early warning system of unforeseen change.

 We work closely with our customers to ensure we continue to deliver solutions that meet the increasing needs of designers that work within a BIM environment.
 For more information, see the boxes below.